|Senior Vice Commander:||Jack Coyleemail@example.com||219-746-0360|

 I met and married my wife, Kay in August 1972 while stationed at Fort Campbell, KY (1971-1976).
 In 1988, I took command of the Second Armored Cavalry Regiment’s Support Squadron in Nuremberg, Germany.
 While serving in this position, we deployed our Regiment to Saudi Arabia and took part in Operations Desert Shield and Desert Storm.
 In 1994, I took command of the 20th Area Support Group with headquarters in Taegu, South Korea in 1994 and served as that capacity until I retired on June 30, 1996.

 Upon retiring, I was a Project Manager for a Supply Chain Execution Systems software development company in Orange County, CA. We moved to Corte Bella, Sun City West in 2005.

 Jack Coyle, Senior Vice Commander: July 1, 2018 - Present

-I stayed in communications my whole life working for a couple different contractors installing voice/data infrastructure systems mostly in new construction environments.
-Retired February 27, 2015 and moved from Illinois to Sun City West, Arizona in June 2015.
+I stayed in communications my whole life working for a couple of different contractors installing voice/data infrastructure systems mostly in new construction environments.
+Retired February 27, 2015, and moved from Illinois to Sun City West, Arizona in June 2015.
 I have been a member of the American Legion for 13 years, 3 of those with Post 94.

 My wife and I have been married for forty-seven years and have two daughters, five grandsons, and five granddaughters.